 Remarks:

-Store in a airtight container/jar in the refrigerator for u
+Store in a airtight container/jar in the refrigerator for up to 3 months.

 Serving suggestions: